micmejia/bible-dump/NKJV/Acts/Acts 2.md

 "Men of Israel, hear these words: Jesus of Nazareth, a Man attested by God to you by miracles, wonders, and signs which God did through Him in your midst, as you yourselves also know--

 ###### 23
-Him, being delivered by the determined purpose and foreknowledge of God, you [^f]have taken by lawless hands, have crucified, and put to death;
+Him, being delivered by the determined purpose and foreknowledge of God, you have taken by lawless hands, have crucified, and put to death;

 ###### 24
-whom God raised up, having [^g]loosed the [^h]pains of death, because it was not possible that He should be held by it.
+whom God raised up, having loosed the pains of death, because it was not possible that He should be held by it.

 ###### 25
 For David says concerning Him: 'I foresaw the Lord always before my face, For He is at my right hand, that I may not be shaken.